tinymlcontest/tinymlcontest2022_demo_evaluation/How to validate X-CUBE-AI model on board.md

 ## Edit project files

-After generating project file, you should change certain files to enable validation.
-The modified code refers to the codes of CubeAI version 7.2.0.
+1. After generating C source code based project, you should replace certain files in order to enable evaluation.
+All four files that should be replaced are provided.

-All modified files are provided.
-Four files should be modified in order to run the inference on board.
 You could directly copy and paste the files from the folder `framework_x-cube-ai` to the generated project in Keil:

-1. usart.c
+   1. **usart.c**
-2. app_x-cube-ai.c
+   2. **app_x-cube-ai.c**
-3. app_x-cube-ai.h
+   3. **app_x-cube-ai.h**
-4. main.c
+   4. **main.c**

-When build the code, make sure that you check `Use MicroLIB` in Setting-Target-Code Generation.
+2. When build the project, make sure that you check `Use MicroLIB` in `Setting-Target-Code Generation`.

    <img src="https://raw.githubusercontent.com/AugustZTR/picbed/master/img/image-20220916085712870.png" alt="image-20220915093242012" style="zoom:67%;" />

-Once connected the board with PC, you should check the port number through the device manager and change it in the `validation.py` file.
+3. Once connected the board to PC, you should double-check the port number via the `Device Manager` and change it in the `validation.py` file.

 ## Validation